When You Suspect Nursing Home Abuse In New Jersey

 Too often, there is just an emphasis on nursing home abuse as it applies to the elderly.
 However, that’s not always the case.
 Unfortunately, research demonstrates that those with special needs are often abused or neglected while in residential care.
 Here are some examples:

-- Caretaker allowed non-communicative resident to sit in urine and/or feces
+- The caretaker allowed the non-communicative resident to sit in urine and/or feces

 - Unexplained pregnancy, suggesting sexual abuse